Realizing interdependent couplings as thermal or higher-order interactions: Methods

 \underline{\textbf{Acknowledgments}} \\

-I.B.\ warmly thanks W.~Klein, H.~Gould, S.~Kirkpatrick, Y.~Moreno, F.~Radicchi and A.~Frydman for fruitful comments and stimulating discussions.
+I.B.\ warmly thanks W.~Klein, H.~Gould, S.~Kirkpatrick, F.~Radicchi and A.~Frydman for fruitful comments.
 S.H.\ acknowledges financial support from the ISF, the China-Israel SF, the ONR, the BIU Center for Research in Applied Cryptography and Cyber Security, the EU project RISE, the NSF-BSF Grant No. 2019740, and the DTRA Grant No. HDTRA-1-19-1-0016.

 \underline{\textbf{Author contributions}} \\